 Fundraising is important for many nonprofits, schools, churches and community organizations in order to raise sufficient capital to fund various programs and acquire resources.
 Often these dollars are raised through a few targeted fundraising campaigns throughout the year.
 Perhaps there’s an annual walk-a-thon event, or sending an end-of-year donation request letter to your organization’s database, or a targeted online fundraising campaign promoted through your social networks.
 Whatever fundraiser you choose, be sure to look closely at your reports to determine which initiatives (and which donors) contributed most to your success.
 There’s a good chance that you might start to notice that a large percentage of funds received are from consistent donors.
 These people are the ones that continue to donate year after year, event after event.
-They are your most loyal supporters, and if you aren’t doing so already…it may be worth it to let them know how appreciative you are!
+They are your most loyal donors, and if you aren’t doing so already…it may be worth it to let them know how appreciative you are!

 Acknowledge your loyal donors